 Why do I only think about wild rice once a year?
 Every November, it’s like clockwork, I’ll pick up a package at the supermarket and make something wonderful with it, like this Wild Rice Salad with Cranberries and Nuts.
 Then I’ll wonder (again) why it’s not part of my regular rotation.
 I love to cook with unique foods that have a little oomph — things that have great visual appeal, or an unusual texture, or flavor, and wild rice has all that going on.
 The long black grains are glossy and slightly chewy — they split open during cooking to reveal the softer inside.
 The rice (technically a grass) is harvested in the fall and originated in the Great Lakes region, where in some places you can actually go out and forage the wild grains by shaking them right into your boat The rice is beautiful, and adds an earthy touch to fall dishes, so even if you only give it a try once a year, it’s worth it.
 You can mix it with regular rice, or use it in stuffings and soups, but it also makes a fantastic salad.

 If you’re into all the trendy ‘ancient grains’ like quinoa and farro these days, you can include wild rice on the list.
 It’s second only to oatmeal in protein, and it’s gluten free.
 I loaded this healthy salad with toasted pecans, cashews, and pistachio nuts, along with minced red onion ,the tiny inner stalks of celery (with the leaves) and sweet dried cranberries.
 It’s a symphony of colors and textures, and it would make any vegetarian, vegan, or gluten-free eaters at your holiday table very happy.
-For everyday you can make a big batch on Sunday and bring it to work all week.
-The grains of rice are super sturdy, so they never get mushy.

 - 1 cup wild rice, rinsed

 - several small inner stalks of celery, with leaves

 - 3 green onions